maxlutovinov/tickets-app/README.md

 ## Description

 This is the Java back-end part of a web project as a prototype for a web cinema.
-Using Spring and Hibernate Frameworks, the web application provides authentication, registration, authorization, HTTP request validation, and performing database CRUD operations on the command of HTTP requests.
+Using Spring and Hibernate Frameworks, the web application provides authentication, registration, authorization, HTTP request validation and performing database CRUD operations on the command of HTTP requests.

 ## Features